 Options for Replacing Missing Teeth Johns Creek, GA

-At Brian G. Booth DDS, we have several options for replacing missing teeth.
+At Johns Creek Dentistry, we have several options for replacing missing teeth.
 If you have a tooth that has been knocked out in an accident or was removed due to decay, we can perform a procedure to replace it so you can regain the full functionality and appearance of your smile.
 If you live in Johns Creek, GA area, we invite you to call (770) 623-1427 and schedule an appointment with our dental office.
 After examining you, we will make a recommendation as to which procedure is likely to provide the best results for your appearance and lifestyle goals.

 How can I tell which missing tooth replacement options are right for me?